colinfitzgerald328/colinfitzgerald328.github.io/about.markdown

 ## My name is Colin FitzGerald.

- I am a 21 Year Old Student-Athlete at the University of California, Berkeley.
+ I am a 21-year-old Student-Athlete at the University of California, Berkeley.

  I created this blog to share parts of my life story and to give myself motivation to innovate my artwork, photography, self, and personal brand.